 These days investors are overwhelmed with brilliant new ideas promising to be the next big thing.
 A start-up destined to be the next Facebook; a gadget touting itself as the new iPod; a drug promising to change the face of medicine.
-The skill lies in selecting investments with real potential to unlock commercial opportunities, not just big ideas.
+The skill lies in selecting investments with the potential to unlock commercial opportunities, not just big ideas.

 That’s where Par Equity, the managers of the Par Syndicate EIS Fund, believe they can help.
 They aim to marry innovation with commercial opportunity.
 The fund invests in innovative SMEs with high growth potential, alongside seasoned entrepreneurs.
 They invest in what they call the “equity gap”.
 This is the area beyond the reach of most business angels but not quite big enough for private equity to be interested.

 Par Equity has a relatively cautious approach to these early-stage technology businesses, although the fund remains a high-risk, high potential return investment.
 The fund steers clear of companies with over-egged valuations favouring those with defensible intellectual property, a proven track record of sales and a positive response from early adopters or consumers.

 - Growth EIS opportunity centred around innovative technologies

 Based in Edinburgh, Par Equity provides both intellectual and financial capital to early stage companies.
 Par made its first investment in March 2009 and launched the EIS fund in late 2012.
 The fund was primarily formed to invest alongside the Par Syndicate.